Last Updated on February 3, 2023 by Pinpoint 250

 Coffee has been a global product for 2 – 3 hundred years, and these 2 species have “won the race.”

-They can provide humans what they’re looking for in a seed that can be roasted and ground up consumed for caffeine and flavor.
+They can provide humans with what they’re looking for in a seed that can be roasted, ground up, and consumed for caffeine and flavor.

 Better is in the eye of the beholder.